 When you’re dealing with a potential structural issue, your best tool is a paper trail.
 The most important step is to get a professional foundation inspection.
 This isn’t just a formality; it’s a crucial piece of evidence.
 The written report from an expert will detail the cause of the sagging floors, outline the necessary repairs, and provide a cost estimate.
 This document transforms the problem from a vague worry into a defined issue with a clear solution.
 It gives you concrete facts to work with, which is essential when you start discussing the issue with the seller and your agent.

-Working with Your Real Estate Agent
+How Your Real Estate Agent Can Help

 Your real estate agent is your advocate, so bring them into the loop immediately.
 Share the full inspection report and discuss the findings with them.
 A knowledgeable agent can help you understand your options and craft a negotiation strategy.
 Based on the report, they can advise you on the best course of action: asking the seller to complete the repairs before closing, requesting a price reduction to cover the costs, or negotiating a credit at closing.
 Open communication is key.
 Your agent has likely handled situations like this before and can guide you through the process, ensuring your interests are protected.